Low income families

 - one of the three nearest suitable schools to where they live when it is more than 2 miles, but less than 6 miles from home

 - Parents may have a preferred school due to their religious or philosophical beliefs.
-The nearest suitable school would have to be more than 2 miles but less than 15 miles from home.
-You must be able to prove adherence to the faith of that school if it is a denominational school.
-For a Catholic school we need a copy of your child's Catholic Certificate of Baptism or Certificate of Reception.
+The nearest suitable school would have to be more than 2 miles but less than 15 miles from home and evidence of religious or philosophical beliefs must be provided (see below)

-We will use the calculated shortest walking route to determine the nearest 3 nearest schools.
+We will use the calculated shortest walking route to determine the nearest 3 nearest schools (this may not be an available route).
 We will then use the calculated shortest available walking route (if this differs) to determine entitlement to travel assistance.

 What proof do you need?